ucdavisdatalab/Spatial_SQL/README.md

 WHERE ST_Contains(watersheds.geom, flowlines.geom);
 ```

 Your table should look just like your *flowlines* table, but we've added the *NAME* column from our *watersheds* table (but called it "Watershed_Name" because this will make more sense if we needed to use the this data later and didn't remember where this information came from.

+ST_Contains tells us if a line is completely within a particular watersheds polygon.
+How would you change this query to identify which watershed each line *intersects* rather than is *contained by*?
+Hint: [SpatiaLite Function Reference List](http://www.gaia-gis.it/gaia-sins/spatialite-sql-4.2.0.html)

+## Spatial Analysis:
+Not surprisingly, you can do more than just get lengths and areas, or change projections.

+### Distance

+Distance

 ### Buffer & Nesting Functions
 One interesting thing about SQL is that you can nest functions to do a series of functions in one query.
 For example, maybe I want to find out the area (in square kilometers) within 1 kilometer of all the flowlines.